 Unless you’ve been living under a rock this past week, you’ve been bombarded with the latest viral, social media hashtag, #MeToo.

-#MeToo is nothing new.
+#MeToo in maritime is nothing new.

 Decades of fed-up and abused victims, young and old, have found that strength to stand up and speak out.
 Tragically and almost cyclically, this insidious, pervasive mentality of abuse returns to pollute life’s beautiful moments – once again, becoming the ‘new normal.’
-How can all of the pain, suffering and complete immorality of these instances, be so incredibly prolific and habitual throughout our societal psyche, time and time again?
+How can all of the pain, suffering, and complete immorality of these instances be so incredibly prolific and habitual throughout our societal psyche, time and time again?

 “The group leader, a man in his 40s, asked anyone in the room of 200 or so people who’d been sexually or physically abused to raise their hands.
 Six or seven hands tentatively went up.
 The leader instructed us to close our eyes, and asked the question again.
 Then he told us to open our eyes.
 Almost every hand in the room was raised.”
 [1]